GameFoundry/bsf/Documentation/Manuals/Native/rtti.md

 ~~~~~~~~~~~~~

 Methods for registering array fields are:
- - @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::addPlainArrayField "RTTIType::addPlainArrayField"
+ - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addPlainArrayField "RTTIType::addPlainArrayField"
- - @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::addReflectableArrayField "RTTIType::addReflectableArrayField"
+ - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addReflectableArrayField "RTTIType::addReflectableArrayField"
- - @ref BansheeEngine::RTTIType<Type, BaseType, MyRTTIType>::addReflectablePtrArrayField "RTTIType::addReflectablePtrArrayField"
+ - @ref bs::RTTIType<Type, BaseType, MyRTTIType>::addReflectablePtrArrayField "RTTIType::addReflectablePtrArrayField"

 They all follow the same syntax as in the example above.

 ## Advanced plain fields  {#rtti_b_e}
 Although plain fields are primarily intended for simple built-in types, sometimes they also needs to be used on complex types.
-For example a `std::string` is often used as a field type, but it is not a simple built-in type, nor can we make it derive from @ref BansheeEngine::IReflectable "IReflectable" so we can't use reflectable fields either.
-For these purposes you can use @ref BansheeEngine::RTTIPlainType<T> "RTTIPlainType".
+For example a `std::string` is often used as a field type, but it is not a simple built-in type, nor can we make it derive from @ref bs::IReflectable "IReflectable" so we can't use reflectable fields either.
+For these purposes you can use @ref bs::RTTIPlainType<T> "RTTIPlainType".
 This is a templated class you can specialize for your specific type.

 It provides methods for serializing/deserializing and retrieving object size.
 It has no advanced functionality like versioning (so if the structure of the type changes, it will break any previously serialized data), or keeping references to other objects.